 March: Lake Khuvsgul Ice Festival, Mongolia

-Mongolia, a beautiful and largely undiscovered destination, is a wonderful country filled with amazing natural sceneries, cultures and traditions.
+Mongolia, a beautiful and largely undiscovered destination in Central Asia, is a wonderful country filled with amazing natural sceneries, cultures and traditions.
 The Khuvsgul Lake Ice Festival is a two-day annual tradition which takes place during the harsh winter, where temperatures can drop down to -35 degrees Celsius (-31 degrees Fahrenheit).
 It is a wonderfully beautiful ice and snow covered festival that takes place on the completely frozen Lake Khuvsgul, Mongolia’s second largest lake, which is known as the Blue Pearl of the country because of its stunning crystal clear waters and ice.

 The festival includes impressive ice sculptures by award-winning artists, ice sumo wrestling, an international skating marathon, horse sleigh races, dog sledding, shaman ceremonies and offerings, and visits by nomadic reindeer herders called Tsaatan.
 Experience these fun activities in one of the most beautiful frozen lakes in the world, admire the locals’ amazing winter clothing and the stunning decorations on the Mongolian horses, and learn about the nomadic traditions of the Tsaatan.
 Finally, enjoy a warm meal in a yurt on top of the lake while you rest from the cold.